efatto/e-efatto/product_purchase_first_seller/README.rst

 |badge1| |badge2| |badge3|

 With this module will be selected always the first active seller to create purchase quotation.
+If the seller has more lines, it will be selected the valid one (in term of min quantity and date validity).

 **Table of contents**